georgesjamous/GoalTracker/README.ARCHITECTURE.md

 #### Queues

-Each layer in the Domain has its own Queue it operates on.
+Each layer in the Domain has its own Queue it operates on, this prevent exessive Threading and cause our app to slow down.

-Tracker Queue, Repository Queue, Service Queue, Persisting Queue.
+Queues: Tracker Queue, Repository Queue, Service Queue, Persisting Queue.

 More queues can be created, but they target these main 5 queues.